Carrier Vetting: 7 Ways Brokers Can Verify Quality Carriers

 Be sure to review the Transportation Intermediaries Association (TIA)’s Watchdog reports.
 Any member can report problems they experience with a particular company.
 After giving the company time to respond, TIA posts the complaint and any company response.
 Taking a look at these reports can help you see whether a particular carrier has a history of issues.

 The carrier vetting process can be complicated and time-consuming.
-But Truckstop makes it simple to find, vet, onboard, and monitor your carriers with our Compliance-as-a-Service (CaaS) tools.
+Truckstop simplifies the process.
 We offer everything you need to access all the critical data and reports in a timely manner.

 With the Carrier Onboarding, you can vet new carriers up to 80% faster than using manual processes, provide a customized carrier registration experience, and access 98% of today’s active carriers.